mesoform/concierge-app-playbook/README.md

 your new image by setting the `base_image_name: your-image-repo:your-image-version` key in your variables file.
 Otherwise, leave this unset and just change `os_distro` to pick up the latest stable version of that flavour.
 ### Install Scripts
-To keep the installation of your application simple and consistent we've set up this playbook so that you can simply name your script
-`install.sh` and drop it into `files/bin`.
-This will run as /usr/local/bin/install.sh inside your container.
+To keep the installation of your application simple and consistent we've set up this playbook so that you can simply create a script, name it `install.sh` and drop it into `files/bin`.
+This will run as /usr/local/bin/install.sh inside your a build container when creating your image.
 If you want something different to run or run multiple scripts (to better make use of [UnionFS](https://en.wikipedia.org/wiki/UnionFS#Uses)), you can do so by modifying the `install_scripts` list.
 For example:
 ```
 install_scripts:
   - /usr/local/bin/install_hadoop.sh